NoodleExtensionsCommunity/How-to-Noodle/how-tos/regex/README.md

 `[a-z]` - single character from a to z <br>
 `[a-z0-9A-Z]` - single character from a to z, 0 to 9 and A to Z <br>
 `[:blank:]` - any blank character (space and tab) <br>
+`abcd` - matches directly to the string fed to it

 Amount modifiers: <br>